 Knutsen Harp Hawaiian Guitar

 Another very nice, fancy harp steel built within Knutsen's last three years.
-This one was doubly confusing, in that I received information and photos of it from two different owners at different times, and each set was incomplete.
+This specimen was doubly confusing, in that I received information and photos of it from two different owners at different times, and each set was incomplete.
 I had actually archived it as two specimens!
 When Ben Elder bought the instrument (from Gruhn Guitars) in July, 2008, he noticed that it was like "both" of the specimens.
 He and I were anxious to decipher the strange hodgepodge of clues, which I think we did.
+Later, when he consigned this instrument to my Harp Guitar Music commercial site, I was able to better photograph and verify all of our conclusions.
+A fascinating story!

 This specimen is another instrument that was altered not once, but three times.
-Some alterations may have actually been done by Knutsen, but the details and quality would better indicate later modifications.
+Some alterations may have actually been done by Knutsen, but the details and quality might indicate later modifications.

 As first built, this was a standard 12-course HHW harp steel.
 The bass attachment with two strings is original.
-The four treble strings were strung from the four existing bridge holes to four pins inserted into a "puzzle-piece" section in the upper right bout.
+The four treble strings were strung from the four existing bridge holes to four pins that were probably just inserted directly into the top, with a thin block underneath for support.
+This block is still present.
+The four pins would have been located along the bottom edge of the later inlay in the upper right bout.

-Other endearing Knutsen features on this are the tuners and one of the pearl dots.
-The small dot just above the treble bridge is not an inlay - it sticks into the guitar body almost 1/4" (like he shoves stuff into the top and just sands it flat)!
-The tuners look original, but note how the holes in the shaft are way down the length.
-It looks like these were the last pair of random tuners Chris had in his drawer, so he thinned down the headstock quite a bit, but then still had to bevel out the front wood so the strings would thread!
+The tuners look original, but note how the string holes in the shaft are way down towards the bottom.
+It looks like these were the last pair of random tuners Chris had in his drawer, so in order to use them, he thinned down the headstock quite a bit, but then he still had to bevel out the front wood of the headstock so the strings would thread!

 Click on a picture to enlarge